 6.7 String termination [CJM]

-6.7.1 Applicability to language

 This vulnerability does not apply to Java, because Java does not use a string termination character.

 6.8 Buffer boundary violation (buffer overflow) [HCB]

-6.8.1 Applicability to language

-The vulnerabilities from buffer boundary violation documented in ISO/IEC TR 24772-1:2019 clause 6.8 resulting in undefined behaviours do not apply to Java, because Java has inherent protections in the language to prevent buffer boundary violations.
+The vulnerabilities from buffer boundary violation documented in ISO/IEC 24772-1:2024 6.8 resulting in undefined behaviours do not apply to Java, because Java has inherent protections in the language to prevent buffer boundary violations.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
 See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.9 Unchecked array indexing [XYZ]

-6.9.1 Applicability to language

-This vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.9 does not apply to Java, because Java performs explicit out-of-bounds checks and raises an exception if the bounds are violated..
+This vulnerability described in ISO/IEC 24772-1:2024 6.9 does not apply to Java, because Java performs explicit out-of-bounds checks and raises an exception if the bounds are violated.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
-See clause 6.36 Ignored error status and unhandled exceptions [OYB].
+See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.10 Unchecked array copying [XYW]

-6.10.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.10 does not apply to Java, because Java performs explicit range checks and raises an exception if the ranges are not compatible.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.10 does not apply to Java, because Java performs explicit range checks and raises an exception if the ranges are not compatible.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
-See clause 6.36 Ignored error status and unhandled exceptions [OYB].
+See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.11 Pointer type conversions [HFC]

-6.11.1 Applicability to language

-With the exception of conversions of references (Java’s equivalent to pointers) along the inheritance hierarchies, which are described in clause 6.44, the vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.11 does not apply to Java, since no other conversions between references are permitted.
+With the exception of conversions of references (Java’s equivalent to pointers) along the inheritance hierarchies, which are described in 6.44, the vulnerability described in ISO/IEC 24772-1:2024 6.11 does not apply to Java, since no other conversions between references are permitted.

 6.12 Pointer arithmetic [RVG]

-6.12.1 Applicability to language

-The vulnerability described in ISO/IEC TR 62443-1 clause 6.12 does not apply to Java, because Java does not permit arithmetic on references.
+The vulnerability described in ISO/IEC TR 62443-1 6.12 does not apply to Java, because Java does not permit arithmetic on references.

 6.13 Null pointer dereference [XYH]